Skip to main content

 viewA pure function that renders the Model as HTML.
 User interactions produce Messages that flow back into update.

 CommandA description of a one-shot side effect.
-The runtime executes it and sends the result back as a Message.
+The runtime executes it and sends the result back as one of its declared Messages.

-ManagedResourceLike a Resource, but scoped to a window of Model state instead of the app lifetime — a WebSocket connection while the user is on a chat page, a camera stream during a video call.
-Commands access it as a typed service while it’s live; the runtime acquires it on entry, releases it on exit, and dispatches Messages for each lifecycle transition.
+ManagedResourceLike a Resource, but scoped to a window of Model state instead of the app lifetime: a WebSocket connection while the user is on a chat page, a camera stream during a video call.
+Commands and Subscriptions consume it as a typed handle while it’s live; the runtime acquires it on entry, releases it on exit, and dispatches Messages for each lifecycle transition.

-RuntimeThe Foldkit engine that executes Commands, runs Subscriptions, manages resource lifecycles, and routes Messages back into update.
+RuntimeThe Foldkit engine that executes Commands, runs Subscriptions, manages resource and mount lifecycles, and routes Messages back into update.

 The Restaurant Analogy